Amazonian Manatee Rescue Center, Iquitos

 Because Amazonian Manatees are very difficult to see in their natural habitat, this is often the only way to observe and interact with them, making this an important stop before boarding your Amazon cruise boat.
 Please note that some Amazon cruises include a visit to the Center as part of their itinerary.

-The center does not charge an entrance fee, but it is encouraged to pitch-in to help cover the costs associated with importing specially designed 'manatee milk' from a similar center in Florida.
+The center only charges a modest entrance fee (see below), but it is encouraged to pitch-in to help cover the costs associated with importing specially designed 'manatee milk' from a similar center in Florida.

 Aside from caring for and reintroducing Amazonian Manatees to the wild, the center is part of a broader effort by local authorities to educate the local population on sustainable alternatives to hunting these noble creatures.
 Changing the way a culture has lived for centuries takes time, but based on the fire we saw in the eyes of the young volunteers, it is only a matter of time before this compassion and hope is brought to the local communities where real change will take place.